pinellolab/AmpUMI/README.md

 pre-AmpUMI:  TACCTGATATAACCTGGAGAGAG
 post-AmpUMI:                 GAGAGAG (UMI: ATATA)
 ```
-The ```--min_UMI_to_print``` parameter sets the requirement for the minimum number of reads that must be seen for a particular UMI for it to be printed.
+The ```--min_umi_to_print``` parameter sets the requirement for the minimum number of reads that must be seen for a particular UMI for it to be printed.